Skip to main content

 Local Government Fleet and Heavy Equipment Sales

-Local governments (cities, counties, school districts, special districts, etc.) who would like the state of Oregon to sell their fleet and heavy equipment must complete the Intergovernmental Agreement (IGA) contract below.
-This contains specific language as to the local governments responsibilities, as well as those of the state.
+Local governments (cities, counties, school districts, special districts, etc.) can request the state of Oregon sell their fleet and heavy equipment.
+An Intergovernmental Agreement (IGA) must be completed in order to do this.
+The IGA contains specific language as to the local government's responsibilities, as well as those of the state.

 Intergovernmental agreement